 Symptoms

 People with snapping hip syndrome experience a snapping sensation when walking or engaging in sports-related activities.
-These people often say “my hip is popping out of socket” but in fact this is not occurring.
+These people often say, “My hip is popping out of the socket,” but in fact, this is not occurring.
 They often feel no pain.
-But over time, external snapping hip syndrome can lead to inflammation of the tendons, called tendinitis, which may be painful.
+However, over time, external snapping hip syndrome can lead to inflammation of the tendons, called tendinitis, which may be painful.
 Other symptoms that may be associated with external snapping hip include:

 - Muscle weakness